 Step 2: Choose Your Carbon ETF

 One of the most important things to look for in an ETF is a well-established issuer.
 I look for well-established investment banks.
-Some of the smaller ETFs, including some carbon credit ETFs, are issued by tiny operations with no verifiable track record.
+Some smaller ETFs, including some carbon credit ETFs, are issued by tiny operations with no verifiable track record.

 I also consider the amount of funds under management.
 This shows you how popular the fund is.
 Of course, this does not necessarily mean the fund will be profitable.